Denpasar International Airport

 The lush vegetation at Denpasar International Airport

-I guess that would make sense for any airline, assuming their premium passengers are seated at the front of the aircraft.
+I guess that made sense given that premium cabins were located at the front of the aircraft.

-Consequently, there was a bit of a delay before I was off the aircraft.
-I was at the back of the large business class cabin and most of the passengers ahead of me simply had no sense of urgency.
+As a result, there was a short delay before I could disembark.
+I was seated towards the back of the large Business Class cabin, and most of the passengers ahead of me showed very little urgency.

 The view of the airport from the road on the way to my hotel